Jump to Recipe

-How difficult can making osmanthus flower konnyaku jelly be?
-I often make osmanthus jelly with wolfberries to gift to friends as it’s a cooling, healthy-ish, delicious and rather pretty dessert.
-(The taste is floral and light, so it may be an acquired taste if you’re not used to Chinese desserts.)
-When they asked me to post this osmanthus flower konnyaku jelly recipe on the blog, I was skeptical as the steps are basically:
+How difficult can making osmanthus tea konnyaku jelly be?
+I often make osmanthus jelly with wolfberries to gift to friends as it's a cooling, healthy-ish, delicious and rather pretty dessert.
+(The taste is floral and light, so it may be an acquired taste if you're not used to Chinese desserts.)
+When they asked me to post this osmanthus tea konnyaku jelly recipe on the blog, I was skeptical as the steps are basically:

 - Make the osmanthus flower tea

 - Add the setting agent- be it konnyaku powder, gelatine or agar agar- and sweetener (such as osmanthus sugar) to the hot tea

 - Allow to cool and firm up before cutting into the desired shapes

 Sounds like it couldn't be simpler!
 However, when I was writing this osmanthus konnyaku jelly recipe down, I realised that, as with all simple recipes, the steps are not as straightforward as they seem, so decided to write a blog post about it after all.
 For example: How much tea do we use, and how long should we steep the tea for?
 Does the tea need to be sieved out?
 How do we prevent the tea from clumping together in the jelly?
 Do all sweeteners work equally well?